CharlesIvia/Calculator/README.md

-A web-based calculator created as part of the projects under The Odin Project curriculum.
+A web-based calculator created as part of the exercise projects in the The Odin Project curriculum.